 This easy brioche bread pudding is easily a family favourite and so simple to make with ready made custard, dried fruit or just raisins and leftover brioche.

 You can also make a lovely bread and butter puddings variation of this with just a few tweaks. cranberry and orange zest for a festive feel, chocolate orange for a more indulgent version or really whatever flavour you feel like at the time.
-I love adding a handful of chocolate chips to ours too!
+I love adding a handful of chocolate chips to ours too – making a delicious chocolate bread and butter pudding!

 You can make this bread and butter pudding without raisins or any dried fruit if you like too – just leave them out when putting the dish together.